zagaran/nestle-text/README.md

 # nestle-text

-Nestle-Text is a lightweight format for describing a directory tree structure and its contents.
+Nestle-Text is a lightweight, human-friendly format for encoding a directory tree structure and its contents.
-It uses a simple and intuitive syntax that is easy to read and write, making it useful for editing small projects with complicated or uncertain file structures.
+Its cozy TOML-based syntax aids reading, writing, and editing small text- or code-based projects with complex or provisional file structures.
+Nestle-Text is handy when prototyping or stubbing out new projects, sharing project templates, performing refactors that move and rename lots of files, or even postponing decisions on project structure until a clear organizing principle emerges.
+Nestle-Text files typically use the extension `.nestle.toml`.

 ## Installation

-To install nestle-text, you can use pip:
+To install nestle-text, you can use pip (not yet, actually):

 ```sh
 pip install nestle-text